notsplol/tax-manager-app/README.md

 This app is actively in development.

 # Overview
 This app is a client management system designed with tax professionals and accounting firms in mind.
+It is currently being used at Patel Tax Services.
 It aims to provide an ultimate solution for managing client information, tracking tax documents, organizing financial records, and streamlining the tax preparation workflow.

 ## Key Features
 - **Client Database**: Maintain detailed client profiles with contact information, tax history, and notes
 - **Track Payments**: Payments Dashboard to keep track of paid, pending, and overdue payments from clients
 - **Send Emails**: Send automated emails to clients through Resend
-- **Document Management**: Upload, organize, and securely store tax documents (In development)
+- **Document Management**: Upload, organize, and securely store tax documents
 - **Tax Year Tracking**: Manage multiple tax years and track preparation status for each client (To do)
 - **Deadline Management**: Built-in calendar and reminder system for important tax deadlines (In development)
-- **Secure Storage**: Client data protection with encryption and secure authentication (To do)
-- **Reporting**: Generate reports on client status, outstanding documents, and revenue tracking (To do)

 ## Current UI